Notices to control M. bovis

 - Transport vehicles must follow a cleaning and disinfection process when they leave a restricted place.

-- Staff from AsureQuality (MPI's managing partner for biosecurity) are ensuring that cleaning, disinfecting, and permit requirements are met.
+- Staff from the M. bovis Eradication Programme are ensuring that cleaning, disinfecting, and permit requirements are met.

 A Restricted Place Notice is issued under section 130 of the Biosecurity Act 1993.